 All interested parties can submit a tender in response to the OJEU Notice.
 Tenders can be clarified following receipt but changes to the tender and any negotiations are not permitted.
-The open procedure is unlikely to be appropriate where there is any complexity or if a high number of bids might be received.
+The open procedure is preferred but less likely to be appropriate where there is any complexity or if a high number of bids might be received.